Project

 Actions #22

-Updated by ybonatakis about 12 hours ago
+Updated by ybonatakis 22 days ago

 Enable backup on backup.qe.prg2.suse.org /etc/rsnapshot.conf again